lepelog/botw-all-compendium-pictures-routing/route.md

 thunderspear?

 general route idea (TODO):
-goron pillars, FM to Magmarok, akkala kilton, warp back to shrine, all of gerudo, refight,
+mipha pillar, ring and ancient, lynels, goron pillars, FM to Magmarok, akkala kilton, warp back to shrine, all of gerudo, refight,

 warp to Goron City (Shae Mo'sah), up to minecart, bomb over to other, flying machine to eldin pillars, flying machine to **Igneo Talus Titan**, stun with ice arrow, kill with Boulder Breaker,